-9 Tips To Plan A Small Intimate Wedding
+9 of the Best Tips To Plan A Small Intimate Wedding

 There was a time when all and sundry were invited to a wedding; extended families, family friends, old friends and everyone you work with.
 But in recent years, that’s shifted in favour of intimate weddings.

 Recent research suggests that couples are choosing to marry later and with fewer guests than before.
-The average number of wedding guests has gone down from 149 to 141 in just seven years.
 We’ve even seen the advent of ‘microweddings’ – these are small weddings of up to 50 guests in total.

 How to Plan a Small Intimate Wedding

 That’s not to say that small weddings are cheaper.
 Although they may be kinder to your wedding budget, if you are planning a luxe wedding, it simply means that you have more budget per head, which allows you to go all-out with your celebrations.

 If you’re one of the many couples looking to plan a small wedding, here’s a few key points for your wedding planning:

 Before you even get to ‘I do’, understand what appeals to you in an intimate wedding.
 Is it the privacy and exclusivity it offers?
 Maybe it’s the preference of a more meaningful wedding that can be personalised?
 Or perhaps is it to do with your wedding budget, or because you want to marry abroad?

 - Reduces your overall wedding cost and budget

 - A more perusal and intimate feel